 This is a danger for the company.
 There is always a more driven and hungry competitor and the company is only one recession away from a spiral down to bankruptcy.

-Philosophically this also goes for whole communities, societies and countries.
-If the inhabitants in a country becomes too satisfied they will lack the hunger and drive.
+Philosophically this also goes for whole communities, societies, and countries.
+If the inhabitants in a country become too satisfied they will lack the hunger and drive.
 In such a state another society will eventually take over.

-It has happened so many times historically that a society has gone backwards in development and the people got it worse than before, just because the majority lost the hunger and drive to push forward.
+It has happened so many times historically that society has gone backward in development and the people got it worse than before, just because the majority lost the hunger and drive to push forward.
 Rome is a great example of that.

-It’s like with physical exercise/training.
-It’s not always stimulating to go out when the weather is bad but if the target is going to be reached that session still need to be done.
+It’s like physical exercise/training.
+It’s not always stimulating to go out when the weather is bad but if the target is going to be reached that session still needs to be done.
 You just have to push yourself.

 It’s not enough to just walk around in sporty clothes and look sporty.

 A wise person once told me: Andreas, there are no shortcuts, there is only hard work.
 That’s a motto I have always had in the back during al years and it has really helped me mentally.

 It’s an insight that in the long run, it’s only hard work that makes a difference.
 Otherwise, you get crushed by the competitors.
 That goes for us as individuals, companies, and whole societies.

 Therefore, always consider prioritising time and place it where you think you have the greatest opportunity to reach your targets most effectively!